spryker/spryker-docs/docs/sdk/dev/initialize-and-run-workflows.md

 You can start any workflow by providing its name in the `sdk:workflow:run` command.

 ---
+{% info_block warningBox "Identical workflow exclusion" %}

-**Note:** Two identical top-level workflows can't run inside the same project.
+Two identical top-level workflows can't run inside the same project.

+{% endinfo_block %}```
 ---

 ## Commands